s-hfarooq/QueenMoonBot/README.md

 Note: For all commands, `otter` can be substituted with `o`

+## Other functionality
+* Makes sure the #counting_game channel is in check.
+If a user sends two messages in a row, it deletes the newest one.
+If a user sends a number that isn't the previous number + 1, it deletes the message and assigns the `Can't Count` role (assuming the newest message was sent > 1500ms after the previous one).
+* Logs deleted messages, images, and other attachments in #mod_log.
+Also logs edited messages.
+* Adds/removes pronoun roles based on reactions in #set_roles_here

 ## To run the bot yourself
 Make a file named `config.json` in the util folder.
 Head over to the [Discord Developer Portal](https://discordapp.com/developers/applications/me) and get a token for a new bot.
 Place that token in `config.json` in the following format: